ervandew/eclim/src/doc/content/vim/common/vcs.rst

 ------------

-The following is a list of commands that may be execute when viewing a file versioned in cvs, subversion, mercurial, or git (where applicable).
+The following is a list of commands that may be execute when viewing a file versioned in mercurial (hg) or git.

 .. _\:VcsAnnotate: